-The topic is therefore rich with contention over the relations between surveillance and power, over complex questions of structure and agency, over the place of new technologies, over the impacts on groups and individuals and over the appropriate means of resistance, and whether that challenge should be framed in terms of the language and practices of “privacy protection” or whether it should be conceived in broader terms.
+The topic is therefore rich with contention over the relations between surveillance and power, over complex questions of structure and agency, over the place of new technologies, over the impacts on groups and individuals and over the appropriate means of resistance, and whether that challenge should be framed in terms of the language and practices of privacy protection, or whether it should be conceived in broader terms.
 Surveillance is a condition of modernity, integral to the development of disciplinary power and new forms of governance.
-It is that important, and consequently generates profoundly significant disputes over concepts, theory and method.
+It is that important, and consequently generates profoundly significant disputes over concepts, theory, and methods.

 Adam Molnar (PhD, 2014): “In the Shadow of Spectacle: Security and Policing Legacies of the Vancouver 2010 Olympics” (Adam took up a tenure-track position at Deakin University in Australia in 2014)

 Christopher Parsons (PhD, 2013): “The Politics of Deep Packet Inspection: What Drives Surveillance by Internet Service Providers?”
 (Chris now has a post-doctoral position at the Citizen Lab at the Munk Center, University of Toronto)